wdv4758h/pypy-extradoc/blog/draft/tm.rst

 the point that in CPython even just manipulating the object's reference counter needs to be protected by the lock.

-Keeping your Python interpreter unchanged while managing to remove the infamous GIL: so far, this is regarded as the ultimate goal to enable true multi-CPU usage.
-But we believe we have a plan to implement a different model for using multiple cores.
+So far, the ultimate goal to enable true multi-CPU usage has been to remove the infamous GIL from the interpreter, so that multiple threads could actually run in parallel.
+But we think we have a plan to implement a different model for using multiple cores.
 Believe it or not, this is *better* than just removing the GIL from PyPy.
 You might get to use all your cores *without ever writing threads.*